KuroganeToyama/blog/src/content/blog/2025-11-19-nolan-movies.md

 Everything burns."
 </blockquote>

 Another (in)famous quote from the Joker.
-Money in particular, or materialsm in general, is also just another we humans came up with as we gradually became into a society.
+Money in particular, or materialsm in general, is also just another we humans came up with as we gradually became a society.
 Strip society away and we're simply left with the human nature.
 And human nature is chaos.
 Or in the Joker's words, "everything burns".

 <blockquote>
 "You either die a hero, or you live long enough to see yourself become the villain."